 Creating a Mobile Asset Management Strategy

 Managing multiple assets can be a challenge if you don’t have the proper systems in place.
 Without a mobile asset management strategy, maintenance trends and costly issues can be missed for months or years at a time.

-While fleet management begins with day-to-day operations like inspections and preventative maintenance, it’s important to gather and analyze the information from those tasks to ensure your assets and organization are operating efficiently.
+While fleet management begins with day-to-day operations like inspections and preventive maintenance, it’s important to gather and analyze the information from those tasks to ensure your assets and organization are operating efficiently.

 If you aren’t measuring asset performance, you aren’t able to make informed decisions regarding your fleet.

 An effective asset management strategy leverages software to automate data compilation.
 The ability to manage assets in a central location allows you to track costs, identify trends and get a comprehensive view of your fleet.

 To develop a strategy for asset management, ask yourself does your current system provide you with data to understand asset utilization, performance and the true cost of ownership?
 If not, then it might be time to rethink your fleet management system.